Revolution of Dignity: Removal of Yanukovych

-On 22 February, Yanukovych could not be found, and parliament were not informed of his whereabouts.
-There were unconfirmed media reports that he had flown to Kharkiv (the governor of Kharkiv Oblast at the time, Mykhailo Dobkin, later said Yanukovych was in Kharkiv that day).
-It was announced that most of the ministers had disappeared, including Interior Minister Zakharchenko, who was reported to have fled to Belarus.
+Despite signing an agreement to approve constitutional changes, president Yanukovych secretly fled Kyiv on the night of 21 February 2014.
+Parliament were not informed that he had left, or where he had went.
+Also missing were acting Prime Minister Serhiy Arbuzov, and Interior Minister Zakharchenko, who reportedly fled to Belarus.
+Later, it was revealed that Yanukovych had begun preparing to leave Kyiv on 19 February, even before the worst of the violence and before he signed the agreement with the opposition.

-That day, parliament held an emergency session.
-The Chairman of parliament, Volodymyr Rybak, resigned that morning, citing illness.
-Parliament then elected Oleksandr Turchynov as Chairman.
-Under the 2004 Constitution, which parliament had voted to reinstate, the president's powers would transfer to the Chairman if the president should resign or be unable to fulfill his duties.
-The former constitution had stated the president's powers would transfer to the Prime Minister.
-The acting Prime Minister, Serhiy Arbuzov, was also missing.
+On 22 February 2014, Ukraine's parliament held an emergency session.
+Parliament chairman Volodymyr Rybak resigned that morning, citing illness.
+Parliament then elected Oleksandr Turchynov as chairman.

-In the afternoon, the Rada voted 328–0 (about 73% of the parliament's 450 members) to remove Yanukovych from his post and to schedule an early presidential election for 25 May.
-The resolution stated that Yanukovych had withdrawn from fulfilling his constitutional duties, "which threatens the governance of the state, the territorial integrity and sovereignty of Ukraine", and cited "circumstances of extreme urgency".
+Ukraine's parliament unanimously voted to remove Yanukovych from his post and to schedule an early presidential election for 25 May.
+The vote was 328–0 (about 73% of parliament's members).
+The resolution stated that Yanukovych had abandoned his constitutional duties, "which threatens the governance of the state, the territorial integrity and sovereignty of Ukraine", and cited "circumstances of extreme urgency".
 The resolution to remove Yanukovych was supported by all opposition parties: 86 deputies of Batkivshchyna (Fatherland Party), 41 deputies of the Ukrainian Democratic Alliance for Reform (UDAR), 36 deputies of Svoboda (Freedom Party), 30 deputies of the Communist Party, as well as 99 independents.
-Furthermore, 36 deputies of Yanukovych's Party of Regions voted for his removal.
+Furthermore, 36 deputies of Yanukovych's own Party of Regions voted for his removal.
 There were no votes against.
 Of the remaining deputies, 115 were absent and 6 did not vote.

-Parliament did not vote to impeach the president, which would have involved formally charging Yanukovych with a crime, a review of the charge by the Constitutional Court of Ukraine, and a three-fourths majority vote in parliament—at least 338 votes in favor.
+Parliament did not vote to impeach the president, which would have involved formally charging Yanukovych with a crime, a review of the charge by the Constitutional Court, and a three-fourths majority vote in parliament—at least 338 votes in favor.

-Under the 2004 constitution, parliament Chairman Turchynov became acting president.
-Turchynov claimed that Yanukovych had agreed to resign as president and had recorded a resignation statement, but had changed his mind after consulting with advisers.
-Yanukovych said he would not resign or leave the country and called parliament's decisions "illegal".
-He added, "The events witnessed by our country and the whole world are an example of a coup d'état", and compared them to the rise of the Nazi Party in 1930s Germany.
+Under the 2004 constitution, which parliament had voted to reinstate, chairman Turchynov became acting president.
+Turchynov said Yanukovych had agreed to resign and had recorded a resignation statement, but had changed his mind after consulting with advisers.
+Yanukovych said he would not resign or leave the country and called parliament's decisions "illegal" and a "coup d'état", likening it to the rise of the Nazi Party in 1930s Germany.